bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Widder/">David Widder</a>

+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Olds/">Edwin Glenn Olds</a>
+: An American mathematician and statistician.
+He was mainly interested in probability and was regarded as an outstanding teacher.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Olds/">Osborne Reynolds</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Artin/">Emil Artin</a>
-: An Irish mathematician and physicist best known for introducing the Reynolds number classifying fluid flow.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Artin/">Johann Martin Zacharias Dase</a>
+: Made a major contribution to the theory of noncommutative rings and later worked on rings with the minimum condition on right ideals, now called Artinian rings.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bessel-Hagen/">Erich Bessel-Hagen</a>